vasily-kartashov/hamlet-core/README.md

 ### To Do:

 * Support for WebSockets (swoole and react)
-* Add test coverage for alternative DB engines
+* Add test coverage for alternative DB engines (https://docs.travis-ci.com/user/docker/)
 * Extend for easy addition of a CLI layer to any application (should work with shyaml)
 * Support for HTTP/2.0
-* Add more unit tests for Request implementation, fix mutability tests
 * Support for OAuth server (PHP League)
 * Support for GraphQL
 * Support for Alexa
+* Submit all reports to Psalm with regards to false positives